-The Hiligaynon people of the Visayas believe that the bakunawa lives either in an area between the sky and the clouds, or inside the bungalog which is an underground passage “near the headwaters of big river systems.”
+The Hiligaynon people of the Visayas believe that the bakunawa lives either in an area between the sky and the clouds or inside the bungalog, an underground passage “near the headwaters of big river systems.”

 In a way, our Tagalog ancestors already believed in the afterlife even before the colonizers introduced us to their Bible.
-One proof is the pre-colonial custom of burying the dead with a pabaon, which could be in the form of jewelries, food, or even slaves.
+One proof is the pre-colonial custom of burying the dead with a pabaon, which could be jewelry, food, or even slaves.

 The modern-day heaven and hell also had ancient counterparts.
-Jocano said that the early Tagalogs believed good guys would go to Maca, a place of “eternal peace and happiness.”
-The evil sinners, on the other hand, were thrown into the “village of grief and affliction” called Kasanaan/Kasamaan.
+Jocano said the early Tagalogs believed good guys would go to Maca, a place of “eternal peace and happiness.”
+On the other hand, the evil sinners were thrown into the “village of grief and affliction” called Kasanaan/Kasamaan.

 The Kasanaan is a place of punishment ruled by Sitan, which shares striking similarities with Christianity’s ultimate villain, Satan.
-However, Jocano said that Sitan was most likely derived from the Islamic ruler of the underworld named Saitan (or Shaitan).
-This suggests that the Muslim religion already had a grip to our society way before the Spaniards arrived.
+However, Jocano said that Sitan was most likely derived from the underworld’s Islamic ruler, Saitan (or Shaitan).
+This suggests that the Muslim religion already had a grip on our society way before the Spaniards arrived.

-Just like Bathala, the vicious Sitan was also assisted by other lesser deities or mortal agents.
-First was Mangagaway, the wicked shapeshifter who wore skull necklace and could kill or heal anyone with the use of her magic wand.
-She could also prolong one’s death for weeks or even months by simply binding a snake containing her potion around the person’s waist.
+The vicious Sitan was also assisted by other lesser deities or mortal agents.
+First was Mangagaway, the wicked shapeshifter who wore a skull necklace and could kill or heal anyone with her magic wand.
+She could also prolong one’s death for weeks or months by binding a snake containing her potion around the person’s waist.

-Mansisilat was literally the home-wrecker of Philippine mythology.
-As the goddess of broken homes, she accepted it as her personal mission to destroy relationships.
+Mansisilat was the homewrecker of Philippine mythology.
+As the goddess of broken homes, she accepted it as her mission to destroy relationships.
 She did this by disguising herself as an old beggar or healer who would enter the homes of unsuspecting couples.
-Using her charms, Mansisilat could magically turn husbands and wives against each other, ending up in separation.
+Using her charms, Mansisilat could magically turn husbands and wives against each other, ending in separation.

 Equally frightening were Hukluban and Mankukulam.